São Paulo (state): Empire of Brazil period

-Pedro inherited his father's love of Brazil, resisting demands from Lisbon that Brazil should be ruled from Europe once again.
+Pedro I of Brazil inherited his father's love of Brazil, resisting demands from Lisbon that Brazil should be ruled from Europe once again.
 Legend has it that in 1822 the regent was riding outside São Paulo when a messenger delivered a missive demanding his return to Europe, and Dom Pedro waved his sword and shouted "Independência ou morte!"
 (Independence or death).

 João had whetted the appetite of Brazilians, who now sought a full break from the monarchy.
 The ever-restless Paulistas were at the vanguard of the independence movement.
 The small mother country of Portugal was in no position to resist—on 7 September 1822, Dom Pedro rubber-stamped Brazil's independence.
 He was crowned emperor shortly afterwards.
 The emperors ruled an independent Brazil until 1889.
 Over this time, the growth of liberalism in Europe had a parallel in Brazil.
 As the Brazilian provinces became more assertive, São Paulo was the scene of a minor (and unsuccessful) liberal revolution in 1842.
 When independence was declared, the city of São Paulo had just 25,000 people and 4,000 houses, but the next 60 years would see gradual growth.
 In 1828, the Law School, the pioneer of the city's intellectual tradition, opened.
 The first newspaper, O Farol Paulistano, appeared in 1827.
 Municipal developments such as botanical gardens, an opera house and a library, gave the city a cultural boost.

 Regardless, São Paulo still faced many hurdles, especially transport.
 Mule-trains were the main method of transportation, and the road from the plateau down to the port of Santos was famously arduous.
 In the late 1860s São Paulo got its first railway line, developed by British engineers, to the Port of Santos.
 Other lines, such as a railway to Campinas, were soon built.
 This was good timing, because in the 1880s the coffee craze hit in earnest.
 Brazil, which had been growing it since the mid-18th century, could grow more.
 The Paraíba valley, which spans the states of Rio de Janeiro and São Paulo, had suitable soil and climate.
 São Paulo city, at the western end of the Paraíba valley, was well positioned to channel the coffee to the port of Santos.